 - Retain Old Accounts: The length of history is also a basis of your credit score.

-- Use Credit Responsibly: Always remember that credit is a tool and not free money.
+- Use Credit Responsibly: Always remember that credit is a tool, not free money.

 - Stay Informed: Credit-scoring models and financial products continuously evolve.
 Keep learning about personal finance.